tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/快速入门/负载均衡快速入门_intl_en.md

 3. On the **Listener Management** tab, click **Create** under **HTTP/HTTPS Listener**.
 ![](https://main.qcloudimg.com/raw/782c60eeb4bf9aa334e4243cf4e068d5.png)
 4. In the **Create Listener** window, please configure the following items and click **Submit**.
   - Listener name.
+The name can contain up to 60 characters, including letters, numbers, hyphens, underscores, and dots.
-  - Listen protocol port (e.g., **HTTP:80**).
+  - Listener protocol port (e.g., **HTTP:80**).

 ### Configure the listener's forwarding rule
 If a client initiates a request, the CLB instance will forward the request according to the configured listener's forwarding rule.
 1. On the **Listener Management** tab, click **+** on the right of the new listener.
 ![](https://main.qcloudimg.com/raw/f8ab76b69f8a0cfdd5b4332c8b80b1f2.png)
 2. In the **Create Forwarding Rules** window, configure the domain name, URL, balancing method, and then click **Next**.
-  - Domain name: the domain name of your real server (e.g., **www.example.com **).
+  - Domain name: The domain name of your real server (e.g., **www.example.com **).
-  - Default domain name: if a client request does not match any listener domain names, the CLB instance will forward the request to the default domain name (default server).
+  - Default domain name: If a client request does not match any listener domain names, the CLB instance will forward the request to the default domain name (default server).
 Each listener can be configured with only one default domain name.
 If a listener has no default domain name, the CLB instance will forward the request to the first domain name.
 This example will skip the configuration step.
-  - URL: the access path to your real server (e.g., `/image/`).
+  - URL: The access path to your real server (e.g., `/image/`).
   - Select **Weighted Round Robin** as the balancing method and then click **Next**.
 For more information, please see [Load Balancing Methods](https://intl.cloud.tencent.com/document/product/214/6153).
 ![](https://main.qcloudimg.com/raw/263b2486f8a5734ea8aa643ea3b34387.png)
 3. Enable health check.
 Use the default values for both check domain and path fields, and click **Next**.